kalumet/cora-sc/README.md

 - The screenshot is only taken, if the active window is Star Citizen, nothing else.
 - Analysis is made locally on your pc.

+### Mining Manager - Track your refinery orders with Regolith
+You are into mining like me?
+Than you certainly now Regolith (https://regolith.rocks/).
+Cora now handles refinery orders:
+- Add new refinery orders in game to Regolith.
+Just say something like "Cora, I have a new refinery job to add"
+  - The refinery job terminal is processed and all relevant information is sent to your session at regolith
+  - A new ship mining session is created if none is active
+  - Cora will ask you, if she should open the new session created directly in your standard browser.
+You can answer "Yes" if you want ...
+- Want to know, if you have any refinery jobs ready to be delivered?
+Just ask Cora: "Hey, do I have any refinery work orders ready?"
+  - Cora will tell give you all necessary details.
+She will give you the the refinery to head to, where most of your work orders are ready for pickup.
+  - If you have still refinery jobs on the go, she will let you know when the next is ready.
+  - Again, she will ask you if you want to open the session at Regolith in your browser directly.
+- Do you want to clean up your data?
+Ask Cora to remove all processed / finalised mining sessions and they are gone.
+Keep your data clean.
+  - She will only delete sessions where all work orders are processed and sold.

+**Important**
+This functionality makes ingame screenshots.
+- It will only make a screenshot on your voice command ("Add new refinery job", "Create a refinery job for me" or something similar)
+- The screenshot is only taken, if the active window is Star Citizen, nothing else.
+- Only the left part of the refinery terminal is analysed.
+Text extraction done with OpenAI.
+- Important: First Get a Quote of your refinery process.
+Ask Cora before you confirm manually the work order in game.

 ### UEX Data Runner
 - Get ingame kiosk information analysed and transmitted to UEX (https://uexcorp.space/) and uses their API v1.
 - manual validation of the data in a popup, no need to switch / tab out